-According to the vendor, the malware runs as a service called “GameUpdaterService”, which sounds like a legitimate name for an application and user thinks that some game is updating, but its just another indication of the social engineering element of the campaign which makes it look like reliable application, next to the actual brand-jacking of a legitimate game’s name.
+According to the vendor, the malware runs as a service called “GameUpdaterService,” which sounds like a legitimate name for an application, making the user think that a game is updating, but this is just another example of the social engineering element of a campaign which makes it look like a reliable application, next to the actual brand-jacking of a legitimate game’s name.

-The interests of the hackers has now shifted towards the Android phones from computers.
-The android officials have not spoken anything much about this application, but have warned its users to beware of such malicious applications.
+The interests of the hackers has now shifted from computers to Android phones.
+Android officials have not released a statement about this application, but have warned its users to beware of such malicious applications.

-The authors have not been caught yet, and the Chinese Security is still working to put them behind the bars.
+The authors have not yet been caught, and the Chinese Security is still working to put them behind bars.